sjhoeksma/ngx-do/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+If you need to changed the base directory used --base-href /myUrl/

 To test your the created website you can use `python -m SimpleHTTPServer 8000` in the build directory to run the web site.